tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***WEU DPC S1** - 5th, **ONE Esports Singapore Major** - Did not qualify, **WEU DPC S2** - 6th, **WePlay Kyiv AniMajor** - Did not qualify*

-Oh my god, it was amazing.
+Oh my god, it was so exciting.
 Notail called Alliance a bunch of cheaters during the coach scandal and never formally apologized.
 Ceb DM'd Secret's social media manager and cursed him out in French.
+The brand appears to be slowly pivoting from esports teams to NFT manufacturers.

-Oh the Dota?
+Oh the actual Dota?
 The Dota wasn't that great.
+After a sluggish season 1, Ana came back under the tag *humblegod* and got so humbled he didn't even finish the season.

-**What would success look like?** This one's obvious.
+**What would success look like?** C'mon, this one's obvious.

-**What to spam in Twitch chat when OG is winning?** `THREE FUCKING FLUKES IN A ROW MAN`
+**What to spam in Twitch chat when OG is winning?** `THREE FUCKING FLUKES IN A ROW MAN SwiftRage`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti9teams/navi.png" alt="Banner"></p>